vlachoudis/bCNC/README.md

 The default configuration is stored on bCNC.ini in the installation directory.

-*PLEASE DO NOT CHANGE THIS FILE, IT'S GOING TO BE OVERWRITEN ON EACH UPGRADE OF BCNC*
+*PLEASE DO NOT CHANGE THIS FILE, IT'S GOING TO BE OVERWRITTEN ON EACH UPGRADE OF BCNC*

 # Features:
 - simple and intuitive interface for small screens